Integration Platform for Commerce Connectivity

 Read more

-Connect your software realtime, near realtime or batch process data.
+Integrate your software in realtime or batch process data, in a flexible way.

 Read more

-Perfect to connect two systems with the ability to extend and reuse your data.
+Limitlessly connect endpoints and routes with the ability to extend and reuse your data.

 Read more

-With an extensive set of web services support, Alumio integrates with thousands of systems.
-It's capabilities offers out-of-the-box integration, mapping and transformation tools together with a powerful software development kit (SDK).
-Built, maintain and grow your IT landscape without the cost of an Enterprise Service Bus.
+With an extensive set of web services support, the Alumio iPaaS integrates with thousands of systems, cloud apps, and data sources.
+Its offers connector packages, flexible data mapping and transformation tools, and a powerful software development kit (SDK).
+Build, maintain, and grow your IT ecosystem without spending on custom coding integrations or expensive tradtional integration solutions like the Enterprise Service Bus (ESB).

-Whether it's connecting via REST, JSON, XML, SOAP, Databases, FTP and so on, Alumio platform gives you the services you need to connect your systems.
+Whether it's connecting via REST, JSON, XML, SOAP, Databases, FTP and so on, the Alumio integration platform gives you the services you need to connect your systems.

-Imagine a single tenant, cost friendly cloud solution from which you can quickly start integrating systems, including the ability to let you scale horizontally and roll out your integrations on a global scale.
-Alumio offers these capabilities, eliminating any potential pitfalls in your ambitions to grow.
+Imagine a single tenant, cost-friendly cloud solution that enables you to rapidly integrate any software or system, without the need for custom code.
+The Alumio integration platform provides these capabilities while allowing you to scale horizontally and roll out your integrations on a global scale, eliminating any potential pitfalls in your ambitions to grow.

-Supporting different synchronization patterns like one-way, bi-directional and many-to-many, Alumio offers you limitless integration capabilities.
-Combining these capabilities from one platform enables a full scale systems integrations.
+Supporting different synchronization patterns like one-way, bi-directional and many-to-many, Alumio offers limitless integration capabilities.
+Combining these capabilities via one platform enables full-scale system integrations in flexible, scalable, and future-proof way.

 JSON schema